 Deadly Sounds Radio Show

-Deadly Sounds is a national weekly Aboriginal and Torres Strait Islander music program.
+Deadly Sounds was a national weekly Aboriginal and Torres Strait Islander music program.

-It features music, culture, information and sport, and supports a positive healthy lifestyle without too much alcohol and without drugs.
+It featured music, culture, information and sport, and supported a positive healthy lifestyle without too much alcohol and without drugs.

-The show is broadcast through the community radio network as well as the National Indigenous Radio Service to almost 200 stations across Australia.
+The show was broadcast through the community radio network as well as the National Indigenous Radio Service to almost 200 stations across Australia.

 Australian Indigenous Radio (AIR)

 Australian Indigenous Radio (AIR) broadcasts nationally on Channel 29 on the Aurora Satellite.

 The Aboriginal radio service was specifically developed to reach 2,400 Aboriginal communities, broadcasting Aboriginal music, programming, content, community service announcements and Aboriginal information.